|Message from Gordon W

 Since I dislike swapping DSLR lenses because it causes missed shots and allows dust to get on the sensor, I rarely swap lenses, especially in uncontrolled environments, preferring instead to carry both DSLR/lens combos on those occasions when I want the best image quality and feel I might need both lenses.

 I rarely leave home without a camera.
-For those times when I go out not expecting to shoot photographs, I take either the HS50 or the S100 because you just never now when a photo op will present itself and a compromised photo of that situation is better than no photo.
+For those times when I go out not expecting to shoot photographs, I take either the HS50 or the ZS40 because you just never now when a photo op will present itself and a compromised photo of that situation is better than no photo.
 For those rare times when Iíll be in situations that put a camera at risk (such as being in a boat where the likelihood of the camera getting wet is high), I use my expendable camera, the F550.

 Although most of my gear is Canon, I actually have no brand loyalty and buy what I feel at the time of purchase is the best gear for the money to meet my requirements and budget.
 I got started with Canon DSLRs in 2004 because at that time Canon DSLRs were the best bang for the buck.
 My opinion now is that Nikon DSLRs might be better, but not by so much Iím going to the bother and expense of changing systems.

 There are definitely better (and worse) DSLR lenses than the ones I use, but the two listed above serve my purpose, which is a compromise between convenience, expense, flexibility, and performance.
 Being retired with an aging body, I no longer find carrying a camera bag full of gear to be a pleasant experience.
 Iíd rather sacrifice a little image quality and carry just one camera/lens combo, or at most both combos, but no longer lug around a heavy camera bag.
-In fact, for taking a daily photo for my Photo-a-Day gallery Iíll just use the HS50 and live with what it gives me.
+In fact, for taking a daily photo for my Photo-a-Day gallery Iíll just use one of the superzooms and live with what it gives me.
 My main goal with photography in retirement is to have fun, not strive for perfection.
 Had to do that for too many years in the rat race.

-I have always found tripods cumbersome to use and a nuisance to carry any distance, so thanks to my lenses being image stabilized and the higher ISO capabilities being usable in modern cameras, I now rarely need to shoot from a tripod.
+I have always found tripods cumbersome to use and a nuisance to carry any distance, so thanks to all my gear being image stabilized and the higher ISO capabilities being usable in modern cameras, I now rarely need to shoot from a tripod.
 The tripod is kept in the car, which is always nearby, but the tripod only gets used when long exposures absolutely require it.

 Since I dislike the harsh unnatural light produced by flash units, it is very rare for me to use flash to illuminate a shot.
 The only exception would be for fill light, but even then Iíll generally use a reflector of some kind during the shot or if needed, fill in shadows during post processing rather than use flash lighting.
 To me, thereís no quicker way to turn what could have been a photograph into a snapshot than to use flash.
 I have seen photos illuminated with flash that I liked, but they involved multiple flash units spaced around the scene and that requires far more bother and expense than I care to put into photography and are unnecessary for the kind of photography I now shoot in retirement.
 To each their own.